shakedzy/charles/README.md

 More configurations:
 * `elitismRatio: Double`: Must be in the range of [0,1].
 Determines the percentage of elitists in each iteration.
-Elitists are the strongest subject in their generation, and therefore survive and move untouched to the next generation (mutation can still apply).
+Elitists are the strongest subject in their generation, and therefore survive and advance untouched to the next generation (mutation can still apply).
 Default value: 0.1
 * `mutationsOdds: Double`: Must be in the range of [0,1].
 Determines the probability for mutation of the subjects in each generation.
 A mutation is a single binary bit in the subject's genes being randomly